MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/how-to-bypassdirsyncoverrides.md

 ---
-title: How to use the BypassDirSyncOverrides feature of a Microsoft Entra tenant
+title: How to use the BypassDirSyncOverridesEnabled feature of a Microsoft Entra tenant
-description: Describes how to use bypassdirsyncoverrides tenant feature to restore synchronization of Mobile and OtherMobile attributes from on-premises Active Directory.
+description: Describes how to use BypassDirSyncOverridesEnabled tenant feature to restore synchronization of Mobile and OtherMobile attributes from on-premises Active Directory.

 author: billmath
 ms.date: 11/06/2023
 ms.author: billmath
 ms.topic: how-to
 ms.service: entra-id
-ms.custom: has-azure-ad-ps-ref
+ms.custom: has-azure-ad-ps-ref, azure-ad-ref-level-one-done
 ms.subservice: hybrid-connect
 ---

-# How to use the BypassDirSyncOverrides feature of a Microsoft Entra tenant.
+# How to use the BypassDirSyncOverridesEnabled feature of a Microsoft Entra tenant.

-This article describes the _BypassDirsyncOverrides_  feature and how to restore synchronization of Mobile and otherMobile attributes from Microsoft Entra ID to on-premises Active Directory.
+This article describes the _BypassDirSyncOverridesEnabled_  feature and how to restore synchronization of Mobile and otherMobile attributes from Microsoft Entra ID to on-premises Active Directory.

-Generally, synchronized users cannot be changed from Azure or Microsoft 365 admin portals, neither through PowerShell using Microsoft Entra ID or MSOnline modules.
+Generally, synchronized users cannot be changed from Azure or Microsoft 365 admin portals, neither through PowerShell using Microsoft Entra ID or [Microsoft Graph PowerShell](/powershell/microsoftgraph/overview) modules.
 The exception to this is the Microsoft Entra user’s attributes called _MobilePhone_ and _AlternateMobilePhones_.
 These attributes are synchronized from on-premises Active Directory attributes mobile and otherMobile, respectively, but end users can update their own phone number in _MobilePhone_ attribute in Microsoft Entra ID through their profile page.
-Admins can also update synchronized user’s _MobilePhone_ and _AlternateMobilePhones_ values in Microsoft Entra ID using MSOnline PowerShell module.
+Admins can also update synchronized user’s _MobilePhone_ and _AlternateMobilePhones_ values in Microsoft Entra ID using theMicrosoft Graph PowerShell module.

 Giving users and admins the ability to update phone numbers directly in Microsoft Entra ID enables enterprises to reduce the administrative overhead of managing user’s phone numbers in local Active Directory as these can change more frequently.